 For Boeing, two WEATHERPAK systems are installed on both sides of the platform because a large radar in the center impacts winds from either direction.
 The WEATHERPAK systems automatically report the "upwind" sensor readings to the ship's LAN.

-In addition to the typical suite of agricultural weather sensors, a ZENO station is capable of reading and processing data from any type of sensor.
+In addition to the typical suite of agricultural weather sensors, the data logger is capable of reading and processing data from any type of sensor.
 It can call out an alarm or trigger a relay for sound alarms, lights, or bells, and perform self-tests on sensors.
-A ZENO station can also execute some actions, such as opening and closing valves, and turning pumps on and off.
+The data logger can also execute some actions, such as opening and closing valves, and turning pumps on and off.

 Individual sensors are selected specific to an application, such as leaf-wetness for a forestry system.
 Similarly, weather stations designed for wildland fire response and management can provide information such as fire rating calculations and fuel moisture measurements.